The gate was supposed to be routine.

 The next minute was the worst of the fight.

-The big thing under the lower collapse never fully surfaced, but its movement pushed the smaller crawlers farther up the broken approach lanes.
+The big thing under the lower collapse never fully surfaced, but its movement pushed smaller crawlers farther up the broken approach lanes.
 The west choke nearly failed twice.

-One rookie from the second squad lost his nerve and tried to break for the rear until Dae-sung physically shoved him back into cover without wasting a word.
+One rookie from the second squad lost his nerve and tried to break for the rear until Dae-sung shoved him back into cover without wasting a word.

 Min-ho took a bad hit to the thigh and stayed upright anyway.